Yuhao (Henry) Zhou

 We show that NGE significantly outperforms previous methods by an order of magnitude.

-As shown in experiments, NGE is the first algorithm that can automatically discover kinematically preferred robotic graph structures, such as a fish with two symmetrical flat side-fins and a tail, or a cheetah with athletic front and back legs.
+As shown in experiments, NGE is the first algorithm that can automatically discover

-Instead of using thousands of cores for weeks, NGE efficiently solves searching problem within a day on a single 64 CPU-core Amazon EC2.
+Instead of using thousands of cores for weeks, NGE efficiently solves searching problem

 @inproceedings{